AdguardTeam/AdguardKnowledgeBase/05.ios/01.overview/docs.en.md

 <img src="https://cdn.adguard.com/public/Adguard/Release_notes/iOS/v4.0/Pro/network_settings_en.png" style="border: 1px solid #efefef; max-height: 700px; max-width: 400px; padding: 2px;">

 Users can also handle their DNS security on the Network settings screen. *Filter mobile data* and *Filter Wi-Fi* enable or disable DNS protection for respective network types.
-Further down, at Wi-Fi exceptions, you can exclude particular Wi-Fi networks from DNS protection (for example, you might want to exclude your home network if you use AdGuard Home).
+Further down, at *Wi-Fi exceptions*, you can exclude particular Wi-Fi networks from DNS protection (for example, you might want to exclude your home network if you use [AdGuard Home](https://adguard.com/ru/adguard-home/overview.html)).

 <a id="dns-filtering"></a>
 ### DNS filtering

-To get access to this setting, Advanced mode has to be enabled from the General settings screen.
+To get access to this setting, *Advanced mode* has to be enabled from the *General settings* screen.
 After that, a new section will appear on the DNS protection screen.
 Tap it to customize your DNS traffic by applying own rules.

 <img src="https://cdn.adguard.com/public/Adguard/Release_notes/iOS/v4.0/dns_filtering_en.jpg?1" style="border: 1px solid #efefef; max-height: 700px; max-width: 400px; padding: 2px;">

 <a id="dns-filters"></a>
 #### DNS filters

-Similar to filters that work in Safari, DNS filters are sets of rules written according to special syntax.
+Similar to filters that work in Safari, DNS filters are sets of rules written according to special [syntax](https://kb.adguard.com/ru/general/dns-filtering-syntax).
 AdGuard will monitor your DNS traffic and block requests that match one or more rules.
-You can use filters such as AdGuard DNS filter or add hosts files as filters.
+You can use filters such as [AdGuard DNS filter](https://kb.adguard.com/ru/general/adguard-ad-filters#domains) or add hosts files as filters.
 Multiple filters can be added simultaneously.
 To know how to do it, get acquainted with [an exhaustive manual](https://kb.adguard.com/en/ios/solving-problems/how-to-configure-system-wide-blocking).

 <a id="allowlist-blocklist"></a>
-#### Allowlist/Blocklist
+#### Allowlist and Blocklist

 On top of DNS filters, you can have targeted impact on DNS filtering by adding single domains to Blocklist or to Allowlist.
 Blocklist even supports the same DNS syntax, and both of them can be imported and exported, just like Allowlist in Safari content blocking.